spacemule/hugo-sites/content/about.md

 Please enjoy the photograph of my dog, Maya, on the right.

 {{< image src="../maya.webp" title="Maya" style="border-radius: 15px; float: right; width: 40%; height: auto; margin-left: 15px; margin-top: 15px; margin-bottom: 15px;" >}}

+You may contact me at an email composed of my first name '@' this domain name.